-A storied past, friendly communities, and a wide array of natural attractions line the Oregon coast.
-From popular-for-good-reason places like Cannon Beach to the rugged and wild shoreline of the Samuel H. Boardman Scenic Corridor, the Oregon coast delivers on many unique things to see.
-Fishing and clamming, cape climbing, tide pool exploring, and simply staring in awe at the setting sun inching below the horizon are some of the most popular things to do.
-A single day spent on the Oregon coast can inspire a lifetime of memories.
-Besides the occasional busy weekend traffic, the hardest part of exploring the Oregon coast is deciding the best places to visit during your travels.
+From popular-for-good-reason places like Cannon Beach to the rugged and wild shoreline of the Samuel H. Boardman Scenic Corridor, the Oregon coast delivers on many unique things to see and do.
+Fishing, cape climbing, tide pool exploring, and simply staring in awe at the setting sun are some of the most popular activities.

 1. Columbia River Maritime Museum

 On the shores of the Columbia River and accessed from the scenic Astoria Riverwalk, the Columbia River Maritime Museum highlights the human and natural history of the nearby waterway.